andreoji/fizzbuzzex-client/README.md

 ## Prerequisites

-You will have to have a running Fizzbuzzex server and obtained the oauth2 credentials `client_id` and `client_secret` to use this app.
+You will have to have a running Fizzbuzzex server and have obtained an oauth2 app's `client_id` and `client_secret` to use Fizzbuzzex-client.

 ## Installation